Skip to content

 Example Sentences

-No visit to Copenhagen is complete without a leisurely stroll along the quay at Nyhavn, admiring the iconic colored facades.
+No visit to Copenhagen is complete without a leisurely stroll along the picturesque canal of Nyhavn, especially in the summer when the terraces are full of life.

-The guided canal tour departs from the northern end of Nyhavn, offering a unique perspective of the city's architecture.
+The canal tours that depart from the northern end of Nyhavn provide a fantastic overview of the city's waterfront landmarks.

 Sources and References